2022 In Review

 I’m working in an industry that I have not been exposed to (Ad Tech), using a language that I haven’t written for a while (Golang), embracing some techniques and technologies I have not used in a professional context (Bazel, Tilt, Monorepo).

-At the end of the school year, we got to visit Yellowstone just before it got flooded out.
+At the end of the school year, we got to visit Yellowstone National Park just before it got flooded out.
 Before that, we spent a short time back in Tampa Bay.
 For work, I got to visit Santa Monica, Los Angeles, and Miami.

 Got back into basic fitness training